 This delicious, meatless pasta dish is TOTALLY WORTH making it!

-Italian-style pasta made with easy ingredients.
+Italian-style sun-dried tomato pasta made with easy ingredients.
 Mushrooms and sun-dried tomatoes go exceptionally well together in this easy creamy pasta dish.

 - 2 tablespoons olive oil

 - 3.5 oz sun-dried tomatoes diced